-At the Tallahassee Memorial Diabetes Center, we offer comprehensive outpatient diabetes services guided by physicians and supported by a team of diabetes educators, including nurses and registered dietitians.
-Our center is the only facility of its kind in the Big Bend region and specializes in caring for adults and children with type 1, type 2 and gestational diabetes.
+We offer comprehensive outpatient diabetes services guided by physicians and supported by a team of diabetes educators, including nurses and registered dietitians.
+Our facility is the only of its kind in the Big Bend region and specializes in caring for adults and children with type 1, type 2 and gestational diabetes.

 Our registered dietitians work together with you to create a custom nutrition plan based on your needs.
 When creating the custom diet, your age, type of diabetes, other conditions, lifestyle, etc. are taken into consideration so you have a plan that works well for you.

 Our specially trained nurses and registered dietitians educate patients on a variety of diabetes related topics, including blood sugar testing, managing high and low blood sugar, making healthy food choices and insulin.

 Diabetes Prevention Program

 The Metabolic Health Center is offering a new prevention program available to help people at risk for developing Type 2 Diabetes.
 The yearlong program, created by the Centers for Disease Control & Prevention (CDC), is being implemented all over the country.
 The groups range from 10-20 people who meet in a group setting every week for six months and one to two times per month for the second six months.
 The goal of the program is to achieve and maintain a five percent weight loss and maintain 150 minutes of exercise each week.
 Learn more.

 People who may be eligible to join include those who are over 18 years of age, have a family history of type 2 diabetes, are overweight, are not physically active or had gestational diabetes.
 Additionally, there are risk assessment tests and/or lab work that can help identify prediabetes.